vaughnDungo/TwitterClone/README.md

    Make sure you have Node.js installed on your system.
 If not, download and install it from the official website.

 2. **Fork and Clone the Repository**:

-   - Create a fork of this repository by clicking the "Fork" button on the top right.
    - Clone your forked repository to your local machine using Git.

 3. **Install Dependencies**: